common-workflow-language/common-workflow-language/v1.0/concepts.md

 The terminology used to describe CWL documents is defined in the Concepts section of the specification.
-The terms defined in the following list are used in building those definitions and in describing the actions of an CWL implementation:
+The terms defined in the following list are used in building those definitions and in describing the actions of a CWL implementation:

 **may**: Conforming CWL documents and CWL implementations are permitted but not required to behave as described.